cheminfo/eln-docs/docs/30_structural_analysis/uv/README.md

 :::

-Alternatively, the system allows to perform **peak picking automatically** within a certain range and signal-to-noise ratio.
+Alternatively, the system can perform **peak picking automatically** within a certain range and signal-to-noise ratio.

 <Auto/>